Move (Japanese band): History

 t-kimura formed the band move and by 1997 they released their first single "Rock It Down", but they achieved fame when their follow-up single, "Around the world" was used in the anime Initial D. In 2005, the band changed their name by adding abbreviation marks between letters and are currently still signed with Avex Group.
 The same year, the band traveled to the United States and performed at the Anime USA convention in Northern Virginia.

 Move is perhaps best known for the unique style with which they blend rock, pop, hip-hop and many electronic genres into their music.
 Move are also well known for their contribution of opening and closing theme songs for the Initial D series and arcade games and in a scene of 3rd Stage the movie where Takumi is rescuing Natsuki from Miki's Celica.
-These include "Around the World", "Rage your Dream", "Break In2 the Nite", "Blazin' Beat", "Gamble Rumble", "Strike On", "Dogfight" (which was used as the intro for the final season of the anime Initial D), "Blast My Desire", "Nobody Reason" and "Noizy Tribe".
+These include "Around the World", "Rage your Dream", "Break In2 the Nite", "Blazin' Beat", "Gamble Rumble", "Strike On", "Dogfight" (which was used as the intro for the fourth season of the anime Initial D), "Blast My Desire", "Nobody Reason" and "Noizy Tribe".
 The band also made a cameo in one of the Initial D 4th Stage episodes, "The Unmatched GTR!" and "Dogfight", where the band is briefly seen watching the race between God Foot and Keisuke.
 They also provided the opening theme for the anime series Ikki Tousen with their song "Drivin' Through the Night" as well as the ending theme for the anime Final Fantasy: Unlimited, "Romancing Train", and the ending credits for Koei's Dynasty Warriors 2 video game, "Can't Quit This!!!!
 Knock'em Out [SH Funk Mix]".